vecocoin/masternode-script/README.md

 #### Step 6 -	Prepare Chain registration
 Next you need to prepare the MN to be registered on chain using the template below (ie replace the bold variables with your data):

-#### protx register_prepare collateralHash collateralIndex ipAndPort ownerKeyAddr operatorPubKey votingKeyAddr operatorReward payoutAddress feeSourceAddress
+#### protx register collateralHash collateralIndex ipAndPort ownerKeyAddr operatorPubKey votingKeyAddr operatorReward payoutAddress feeSourceAddress

 -	**collateralHash** = TX-ID of the transaction containing the 1000 VECO
 -	**collateralIndex** = TX-Index of the transaction containing the 1000 VECO